Find Grad Schools

 0 Yearly Graduations

 California State University - San Bernardino is the 13th most popular school in the nation for students seeking a master's degree in other international relations & national security studies.
 Roughly 19,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 0 people received their master's degree in other international relations & national security studies from CSUSB.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Of these students, 25% were women and 63% were members of underrepresented racial-ethnic groups.

 #13